1%

 THE RULE THAT REPLACES AGE

+We build the block through play — and we're honest about where that block goes.
 The whole "an enriching activity makes your kid generally smarter" family is dead under real controls: the Mozart effect (a 15-min arousal blip, never IQ), music/chess → IQ or math (~0 with active controls & randomization), and brain-training apps (better at the training, nothing more).
 What genuinely transfers is narrow and honest — rhythm→reading, number-sense→arithmetic, spatial→math when embedded.
 Same rule as everywhere on this site: build the block through play — the outcome grows off it.
 We never sell a smarter-kid hack.